 If Currently Not Employed

 - If you are currently not working and have no income source, your income should not be an issue.

 If You Are Currently Employed

-- First, your job must be considered a marginal or a sheltered position.
+- First, your job must be considered marginal employment or a protected sheltered work environment.

 - Marginal means you earned at or below the poverty level in the same year as your effective date.